 Reseller Hosting

 The Namecheap reseller hosting is a good choice for smaller businesses looking to offer hosting as an additional service to their clients.
-There are three reseller plans offered: Nebula for $18.88/month, Galaxy Expert for $32.88/month, and Universe Pro for $48.88/month.
+There are three reseller plans offered — Nebula, Galaxy Expert, and Universe Pro — which run roughly $19, $33, and $49 per month on monthly billing.
 The price depends on the number of cPanel accounts that you get (25, 100, and 200, respectively) and the SSD memory (30GB, 90GB, and 150GB, respectively).
 These prices are for monthly payments – if you choose a quarterly or yearly payment, the price drops.

 Keep in mind that the reseller hosting plans don’t start with a discount for the first year like the shared hosting plans.
 So that’s the bad news.
 The good news is, no upsells!
 You’ll be paying the same amount of money for the second year, the third year, and so on.